orbartal/docker-tester-spring-redis/README.md

 1. Running integration test without running the real backend server.
 Using spring profile test.
 2. Running the backend server as local app togther with a local redis db.
 Using spring profile dev.
 3. Running the backend server as a docker directly.
 With embeded (test) or external DB (dev).
 4. Running the backend server as a docker using compose.
-It uses the compose postgresql docker.
+It uses the compose redis docker.

 ### Instructions on how to build/run the backend locally